 Note from Michael: This profile is part of The A.CRE Undergraduate Real Estate Series highlighting some of the top undergraduate programs with robust opportunities to study and secure work in commercial real estate.
 Each profile has been written by a current or former student of the program and is written from their unique perspective on the school and its real estate offerings.
-A huge thanks to Abby Thyne, Class of 2020, for taking the time to write this profile of Marquette.
+A huge thanks to Caitie Adank, Lexi Keppler, and Abby Thyne for taking the time to write this profile of Marquette.

 The real estate program and the Center for Real Estate at Marquette University has helped me find a career path I am not only excited to pursue after graduation, but I know I will be successful in due to my time at Marquette.
 Although our program may be small, I believe it is an advantage for all students.
 I have always felt that each student in this program is treated with unique perspective and attention instead of as just another number.
 The personal attention to each student’s success not only in the classroom but in the real world is unquestionably emphasized.

 The real-world experience provided in the classroom as well as the industry professionals brought in to teach, prepare students for the competitive industry after school.
 I know the relationships I have formed through the real estate program at Marquette along with the opportunities I have been given such as attending national conferences and stepping into leadership roles will benefit me throughout my career.
 The Marquette University real estate program has given me the confidence I need to succeed after graduation and throughout my career.